jpillora/overseer/CONTRIBUTING.md

     ["overseer-delta-upgrade" 22 bytes][(l)ength-of-config 4 bytes][JSON config l bytes][binary delta]
     ```

     The CLI would produce these delta upgrades and any fetcher could return one as a binary stream.
 Overseer just checks for the `"overseer-delta-upgrade"` string.
-The benefit of implementing this in overseer core is all fetchers would inherit this implicitly inherit this functionality.
+The benefit of implementing this in overseer core is all fetchers would implicitly inherit this functionality.
 * In **both** cases, each will need to ship with a corresponding CLI tool, this tool:
   * Must calculate and create delta updates using [binarydist](https://github.com/kr/binarydist)
     * [Courgette](http://dev.chromium.org/developers/design-documents/software-updates-courgette) would be better though not sure about Go compatibility